salikhussaini/Prayer_App/README.md

 This project is licensed under the MIT License.
 Feel free to modify and distribute it as needed.

 ## Acknowledgments
-This app utilizes prayer time calculation libraries, such as PrayTimes, for accurate prayer time calculations.
+This app utilizes prayer time Islamic Finder API for accurate prayer time calculations.
 The GUI is built using Tkinter, the standard Python interface to the Tk GUI toolkit.